-participation in Student any extracurricular. co-curricular or athletic activity is a privilege, which may be revoked or suspended when the established rules or regulations are violated.
+Student participation in any co-curricular, extracurricular or athletic activity is a privilege, which may be revoked or suspended when the established rules or regulations are violated.
 Students who desire to participate in any extracurricular, co-curricular or athletic activities are expected to properly conduct themselves at all times.
 Each program may establish rules, which apply specifically to that program.
-Any violation of law or conduct by a student participant that is determined by the coach/advisor and school administration to be detrimental to the extracurricular, co-curricular or athletic program may result in suspension and/or dismissal from the sport/activity.
-For complete details of the policy on extracurricular, co-curricular activities and athletics, please refer to www.cbsd.org and search "policy 122."
+Any violation of law or conduct by a student participant that is determined by the coach/advisor and school administration to be detrimental to the extracurricular. co-curricular or athletic program may result in suspension and/or dismissal from the sport/activity.
+For complete details of the policy on extracurricular, cocurricular activities and athletics, please refer to www.cbsd.org and search "policy 122."